prigazzi/notes-on/Recruiting.md

 We could gradually change the way we perform interviews, for both people living in The Netherlands as well living in Europe or The World.
 We could assume the same method for them all.

 * Instead of starting with a phone interview, the first point of contact with Coolblue must be code, but not a simple online test regarding some specific questions or functions, we should ask for a small, but complete, online application.
 This way we are able to know more about the mental process and technical abilities to think an application as whole.
 This shouldn't take more than 2 or 3 hours to create, but we can give up to 24 hours for a response.
 This way, when we invite the person for a personal interview with us, he or she hasn't just passed a small objective; we're more than confident that we want to work with this person, at least at the technical level.
-* Invite the person to the office, or perform a longer Online interview where he or she must defend this proyect, explain the decisions made or how it could be made even better given the time
+* Invite the person to the office, or perform a longer Online interview where he or she must defend this project, explain the decisions made or how it could be made even better given the time
     * __Alternative 1__: Another option could be to do the exact same thing but with another project this person created, but the complexity of showing the code still remains.
     * __Alternative 2__: During the office visit we could actually provide a pre-developed example and ask the candidate to improve it in several ways:
         - Find bugs and remove them.
         - Refactor a part of the project.
         - Get it "production ready".
 * We need to ask the candidate how he or she would improve Coolblue.
-This is a way to demonstrate that it's interested enough in looking the website and the company it's going to work for.
-Two well founded proposals should be enough.
+This is a way to demonstrate that it's interested enough for looking into the website and the company he or she is going to work for.
+Two well-founded proposals should be enough.
 * During the interview process we could actually present the candidates with current, real-life problems we're facing, and ask for input on those issues.
 This is also a way to keep the recruiting process relevant and current, and nothing helps better than a fresh view on an actual problem.
-* If we could open-source any of our internal proyects, a great starter point to any interview could be a pull request fixing any bug or proposing an improvement to the code.
+* If we could open-source any of our internal projects, a great starting point to any interview could be a pull request fixing any bug or proposing an improvement to the code.

 ## Information comes in many forms.